satansdeer/satansdeer.github.com/content/legacy-posts/mont-slides-and-video-timeline/index.md

 ```

 Then list which parts should stay editable after recording.
 Those are the parts that should be slides, text, arrows, or effects instead of baked into one raw video.

-## Summary

-Mont treats slides as part of the video timeline.

-That gives product videos a more editable structure: slides for layout, video for motion, annotations for focus, and timeline editing for timing.
-The result is a workflow where product demos can change without starting from scratch.